 In the morning, when you wake up, write down three things that you are grateful for, this could be from spending time with your family, right through to being able to dance to your favorite song.
 There are no right or wrong answers, only what you are feeling grateful for at that moment in time.
 Then every evening, jot down another three things that you have been thankful for that day.
 Completing a daily gratitude journal will help you focus on the positive aspects of your life; as a result, this will have a positive effect on your well-being.

-Take a walk in nature.
-Notice the beauty that surrounds you, whatever the season.
+Take a walk in nature and notice the beauty that surrounds you, whatever the season.
 Watch things coming to life in the spring or getting ready for sleep in the winter.
 Listen to the sounds of the natural world while taking in the scents that surround you.
-And last but not least, breathe and allow the fresh air to fill your lungs.
+And last but not least, breathe deeply and allow the fresh air to fill your lungs.

 Crystals for gratitude

-- Rose quartz, with its gentle, supportive energy it ideal at cultivating gratitude.
+- Rose quartz, with its gentle, loving and supportive energy it ideal at cultivating gratitude.

 - Golden tigers eye rids us of regret and increases peace and gratitude.

-- Black kyanite promotes the appreciation of the world around you.
+- Black kyanite promotes appreciation of the world around you.

 Gratitude is a vital part of life.
 It enhances wellbeing and can lift your mood.
 Yet, it is often overlooked as you look towards future goals or become absorbed in everyday life.
 So take a few minutes to count the blessings you already have in your life.